Why does a property career continue to be a great choice, even during COVID-19?

 Here are his top 4 reasons why a property career continues to be a great career choice…

-With the world’s population increasing, the demand to accommodate these humans must grow too.
-Supply and demand creates a requirement for real estate services to be involved in all areas of the estate industry – that might include selling, leasing, management, development, appraisal, stock, station and the list goes on.
+With the world’s population increasing, the demand for property must grow too.
+Supply and demand creates a requirement for property services to be involved in all areas of the industry – whether that’s in housing, commercial or industrial.

-It’s because of this that we will always see a need for professionals within the industry to be able to assist in the various facets, stages and practices that comprises the real estate industry.
+It’s because of this that we will always see a need for professionals within the industry to be able to assist in the various facets, stages and practices that comprises the property industry.

 Commercial property managers have been kept busy and in some cases, property companies required to increase team numbers due to the increased workload as a direct result of COVID-19.

 With the Australian Government implementing rent relief programs for effected commercial tenants, property managers of large scale commercial office towers have had to adapt to new tasks in addition to the existing day to day tasks.
-When required, these professionals need to review the tenant financials, apply these in a cash flow for the landlord, negotiate revised temporary commercial terms and establish a solution in attempt to provide cashflow for the landlord but at the same time allow for rent relief for the financially-affected tenant.
+When required, these professionals need to review the tenant financials, apply these in a cash flow for the landlord and establish a solution in attempt to provide cashflow for the landlord but at the same time allow for rent relief for the financially-affected tenant.

 A sector of the commercial property industry, industrial sales and leasing has seen a positive increase in activity since Q1, 2020.
 Both sales and leasing numbers are predominantly up since 2019 mainly due to the increase in e-commerce sales and need for additional logistics and warehousing facilities.
 Industrial commercial agents have been achieving a high volume of transactions at great commercial terms as a result of this increased demand.